Wellard: Reception

 Wellard was voted "Best Pet" at the 2008 Digital Spy Soap Awards.
 His death storyline was nominated in the "Tearjerker" category at the 2008 All About Soap Bubble Awards.
 In 2009, a poll by magazine Inside Soap named Wellard as the UK's favourite soap opera pet.
 He came second in a poll to find Britain's favourite TV pet in April 2006, losing to Lassie and in March 2008 was named the fifth best dog on television by Anna Pickard of The Guardian, behind Bouncer from Neighbours, Willy from EastEnders, Lassie and Dogtanian.
 It was noted in The People in July 1997 that Wellard was "a firm favourite with the soap's fans".
 The dogs received fanmail from viewers hailing them as the best actors on EastEnders.

 Zenna, Chancer and Kyte were occasional targets of professional jealousy from their human co-stars, and some television critics have suggested that Wellard was a better character than his owner, Robbie.
 When Michael Greco commented in 2002 that Wellard received better scripts than his character, Beppe di Marco, the Sunday Mirror's Ian Hyland wrote: "He should try being Robbie Jackson.
 Wellard gets better scripts and better girls than him."
 Similarly, Garry Bushell of The People compared EastEnders with rival soap Coronation Street following a 2003 scheduling clash, observing: "ITV had Richard Hillman's heavyweight murder confession.
 BBC1 gave us Robbie Jackson's heart-to-heart with Wellard.
 (Don't scoff – it's tough to play moving scenes with a dumb and soppy creature, but Wellard rose to the occasion.)".
 Derek McGovern of The Mirror criticised Gaffney's acting ability, observing: "Outside of Lassie movies I haven't seen a dog consistently steal scenes off a human the way Wellard used to pinch them from Dean."
 Gemma Bissix appeared in the show as a child actor from 1993 to 1998, playing Clare Bates.
 She commented on her return in 2008 that as a child, the dogs playing Wellard were better paid than she was.
 When Emma Barton, who played Honey Mitchell, was axed from the soap later that year, she spoke of her dismay that Wellard's death was being marketed as a bigger storyline than her character's exit.
 Roz Laws of the Sunday Mercury called it "particularly galling" that Barton's exit was upstaged by Wellard's death.

+In January 2003, an Inside Soap reporter noted a "new phenomenon" of soap pets going missing without any explanation.
+They described numerous pets being absent for lengthy periods of time.
+They added that "most importantly" was the absence of Robbie's "beloved pal" Wellard.
+They added their disappointment that Gaffney was being written out of EastEnders and hoped for "one last emotional appearance" from the dog.